alchemyplatform/aa-sdk/site/using-smart-accounts/entrypoint-v7.md

 #### `stateOverride` field added to `UserOperationOverrides` for validating and estimating gas for transactions

 The state overrides during transaction calls (e.g., [`eth_call`](https://docs.alchemy.com/reference/eth-call) and [`eth_estimateGas`](https://docs.alchemy.com/reference/eth-estimategas)) allow for more flexible testing and gas estimation.
-However, not all networks support this feature.
-For networks lacking state overrides, `EntryPoint` v0.7 introduced the `delegateAndRevert()` function to be used as a workaround.
-It aids in validating and estimating gas for transactions by simulating conditions without permanently changing the on-chain state.
+Specifically, `EntryPoint` v0.7 introduced the `delegateAndRevert()` helper in the `EntryPoint` contract to accommodate nodes without state overrides in `eth_call` and `eth_estimateGas` for validating and estimating gas for transactions in simulated conditions without permanently changing the on-chain state.

-Although some bundlers, such as Alchemy [`rundler`](https://github.com/alchemyplatform/rundler), does support the `stateOverride` feature for user operation gas estimation for both EntryPoint v0.6 and v0.7 user operations, until Entrypoint v0.6, the [`eth_estimateUserOperationGas`](https://eips.ethereum.org/EIPS/eip-4337#-eth_estimateuseroperationgas) RPC method did not include the optional `stateOverride` parameter per specification.
-From EntryPoint v0.7, however, `stateOverride` has been added to officially added as an optional parameter to the gas estimation method, thanks to the removal of network requirement to support state override feature.
+Although some bundlers, such as Alchemy [`rundler`](https://github.com/alchemyplatform/rundler), do support the `stateOverride` feature for user operation gas estimation for both EntryPoint v0.6 and v0.7 user operations, until Entrypoint v0.6, the [`eth_estimateUserOperationGas`](https://eips.ethereum.org/EIPS/eip-4337#-eth_estimateuseroperationgas) RPC method did not include the optional `stateOverride` parameter per specification.
+From EntryPoint v0.7, `stateOverride` has been officially added as an optional parameter to the gas estimation method.

-With such update, `aa-sdk` accepts `stateOverride` value as part of the [`UserOperationOverrides`](/resources/types#useroperationoverrides) to be used during the gas estimation.
+To take advantage of such update, `aa-sdk` supports `stateOverride` value as part of the [`UserOperationOverrides`](/resources/types#useroperationoverrides) to be used during the gas estimation of simulated user operation transactions.

 ```ts
 export type UserOperationOverrides<'0.6.0' | '0.7.0'> = {